TechProjects-BCN/.github/profile/README.md

 Any questions, there's a [discussion](https://github.com/orgs/TechProjects-BCN/discussions) area in the organization page where you can ask questions, give feedback and talk with mentors.

+**The entire organization is Licensed under the GNU General Public License v3.0.
+Read [License](https://github.com/TechProjects-BCN/.github/blob/main/LICENSE) for more information**

 **For codes and explanatories made by David Iwatsuki and Dan Stutman, you can check out:** https://github.com/TheSaturdayThing

 ## Requesting Access to the Organization